HSaleem352/Bootcamp-Project1/README.md

 ## The questions we're going to answer are:
 1. determining and examining outliers - Dean
-2. Does smoking have an affect on Covid with Breast Cancer on male and female - Mina
+2. Does smoking have an effect on COVID severity on individuals with Breast Cancer? - Mina
-3. Does obesity and age have an affect on Covid with Breast Cancer on male and female - Fozia
+3. Does obesity and age have an affect on Covid with Breast Cancer - Fozia
-4. How does race/ethnicity affect Covid with Breast Cancer on male and female - Shan
+4. How does race/ethnicity affect Covid with Breast Cancer - Shan
-5. Area of Patients' residence vs Covid with Breast Cancer on male and female - Hamza
+5. Area of Patients' residence vs Covid with Breast Cancer - Hamza
 6. How does the timing of their breast cancer treatment affect their Covid outcomes - Alex

 ## Members of the group